inngest/inngest/docs/SDK_SPEC.md

 ### Before response
 - MUST call after the output has been set and before the response is sent back to an Inngest Server.

+## 6.4.
+Glossary

+### Unmemoized code

+The vast majority of the time, "unmemoized code" is function-level code encountered after exhausting the memoized step data.

+However, a non-deterministic function may cause the SDK to encounter an unmemoized step before exhausting the memoized step data.
+In this case, the unmemoized step is the start of the unmemoized code.